bow-simulation/virtualbow-website/docs/resources.md

 ### User Manual

-This is the main documentation for Bow Simulator.
-It gives you an overview of the program features, explains all input parameters and simulation results and contains some additional background information.
+This is the user documentation for VirtualBow.
+It gives an overview of the program features, explains all input data and simulation results and also contains some additional background information.

 <img src="../images/icon_pdf.png" style="width: 25px; margin: 0px 10px 0px 0px">[User Manual](files/user-manual.pdf)
 <br><br>

-### Technical Documentation
+### Theory Manual

-The Technical Documentation is still a work in progress and is intended for developers and interested users.
+The Theory Manual is still a work in progress and is intended for developers and interested users.
-It covers the theoretical and technical details behind the software like e.g. the mathematical bow model, the derivation of the equations of motion and the numerical solution methods.
+It covers the theoretical and technical details behind the software like the mathematical bow model and the numerical solution methods.

 <img src="../images/icon_pdf.png" style="width: 25px; margin: 0px 10px 0px 0px">[Technical Documentation](files/technical-documentation.pdf)
 <br><br>